yellowmessenger/documentation/docs/platform_concepts/appConfiguration/locobuzz-livechat.md

 <img src="https://i.imgur.com/ZfhIyQi.png" alt="drawing" width="100%"/>

-5. Enable the following events on this page
+5. Enable the following events on this page:
-* **locobuzz-agent-inactivity** - This event is triggered when there is inactivity at the agent’s end.
+* **locobuzz-agent-inactivity** - This event is triggered when the agent is inactive.
 *  **locobuzz-agent-logout** - This event is triggered when there is an unexpected network/system issue at the agent’s end.
-*  **locobuzz-customer-inactivity** - This event is triggered when there is a minute of inactivity at the customer’s end.
-This has to be activated by clicking  the three dots next to the name of the event.
+*  **locobuzz-customer-inactivity** - This event is triggered when the customer is inactive for more than a minute.
+Activate this event by clicking  the three dots next to the name of the event.

-4. After activating these events, a journey needs to be created in the Studio module whose trigger point will be this event.
+4. After activating these events, a journey needs to be created in  [Studio](https://docs.yellow.ai/docs/platform_concepts/studio/overview/)  whose trigger point will be this event.
 Based on the received event data, an appropriate message will be  displayed to the end user.

 <img src="https://i.imgur.com/cg3dnKK.png" alt="drawing" width="100%"/>